Admission Requirements

 Level Three - Paramedic

-Students wishing to enter the Paramedic program must apply for admission to the College and apply for admission to the EMT-Paramedic program.
+Students wishing to enter the Paramedic program must apply for admission to the College and apply for admission to the EMT-Paramedic program (unless they are currently in the EMS program).
 Before applying for admission to the Paramedic program, student must meet all admission requirements listed below.
 Students who do not meet the minimal admission requirements will not be considered for acceptance to the program.
 Meeting minimal application requirements does not guarantee acceptance to the program.
 (Please note that application requirements and procedures may change without prior notice.
 Check with Health Sciences Division and/or website for updates prior to applying.)

 In addition to the general admission requirements for the College, admission to the Paramedic program requires: